Centres of Asia-Pacific Excellence

 CAPEs Market Insights Programme 2019

-The North Asia, Southeast Asia and Latin America Centres of Asia-Pacific Excellence (CAPEs) are joining forces to offer the Market Insights Programme (MIP) in Auckland, Wellington, Hamilton and Dunedin.
+The North Asia, Southeast Asia and Latin America Centres of Asia-Pacific Excellence (CAPEs) are joining forces to offer the Market Insights Programme (MIP) in Auckland, Hamilton and Wellington.

 What are the Centres of Asia-Pacific Excellence?

 The North Asia, Southeast Asia, and Latin America Centres of Asia-Pacific Excellence (CAPEs) are committed to enhancing New Zealand’s economic engagement and cultural understanding with the Asia-Pacific region, and building New Zealanders' understanding and ability to engage.